HungOnBlog/thorr/README.md

 ## Contributing

 I would love to see your ideas for Thorr.
-Please feel free to open an issue or a pull request or adding issues. 🥰🥰
+Please feel free to open an issue or a pull request. 🥰🥰

 You should follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention when writing commit messages.